 What would you use it for?

-Also, we’ve got a chocolate candy cake version now too if chocolate is more your thing!
+Also, I’ve got a chocolate candy cake version now too if chocolate is more your thing!

 Candy Cake Ideas & Tutorial: